NUS-ISS-Projects/flight-backend/README.md

 - **Deployment:** Dockerized application, deployable on platforms like GKE, AWS

 ## License
-This project is licensed under the MIT License - see the **LICENSE** file for details.
+This project is licensed under the Apache License Version 2.0 - see the **LICENSE** file for details.